 In Louis Hartlooper and Springhaver you can see the best foreign language films with English subtitles at our monthly screenings: Language no problem.
 This means that people who don’t understand Dutch can now also enjoy a French, Dutch, Italian or Danish production.
 The selection for this programme is not random.
 We will always choose a film we feel is a must-see for everyone.
 For example, in October we showed the opening picture of the Netherlands Film Festival for 2018: Niemand in de stad (No one in the city) by Michiel van Erp.
-In November we will show a big favourite from the Cannes Film Festival: Girl by Lukas Dhont.
+In November we showed a big favourite from the Cannes Film Festival: Girl by Lukas Dhont.
 As always films from Britain or the US will still be shown in their original language with Dutch subtitles.

 In order to make our programme accessible to non Dutch speakers we are currently working on an English version of our website.
 We expect to launch at the end of 2018.
 Until then you can use this page for the most relevant and up-to-date information.
 Please send your questions and comments to firstname.lastname@example.org.